Arts and Artifacts Indemnity Program: International Indemnity

 Eligible objects include works of art, artifacts or objects, rare documents, books and other printed materials, photographs, films, and electronic materials.
 Such objects must have educational, cultural, historical, or scientific value, and the exhibition must be certified by the Secretary of State’s designee as being in the national interest.

-Note: For concerns of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, objects containing pastel, certain chalk, charcoal, lacquer, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, and other fragile objects.
+Note: For concerns of risk, the Federal Council is generally opposed to indemnifying oil on copper paintings, objects containing pastel, certain chalk, charcoal, lacquer, certain types of glass (including enamels), works on parchment or vellum, marquetry, frescoes, other fragile objects, and objects to be exhibited outdoors.
 Oversized objects (exceeding ten feet in any direction), and oil on wood panel paintings will be reviewed on a case by case basis.
 Oil on single wood panels larger than two feet by three feet (with one dimension no greater than 24 inches) will not be indemnified.
 Please see Question 12(c) in the Indemnity Narrative instructions for more information.

 The Arts and Artifacts Indemnity Act allows coverage for a single exhibition up to $1,800,000,000.
 The total dollar amount of indemnity agreements which can be in effect at any one time is $15 billion.
 This limit includes all current agreements as well as new certificates awarded through these guidelines.